19hours/sg-statutes/Acts/Income Tax Act.md

 11\.—(1) Where a body of persons, whether corporate or unincorporate, carries on a club or similar institution and receives from its members not less than half of its gross receipts on revenue account (including entrance fees and subscriptions), it shall not be deemed to carry on a business; but where less than half of such gross receipts are received from members, the whole of the income from transactions both with members and others (including entrance fees and subscriptions) shall be deemed to be receipts from a business, and the body of persons shall be chargeable in respect of the profits therefrom.

-(2) Where a body of persons, whether corporate or unincorporate, carries on a trade association in such circumstances that more than half its receipts by way of entrance fees and subscriptions are from persons who claim or would be entitled to claim that such sums were allowable deductions for the purposes of section 14, such body of persons shall be deemed to carry on a business, and the whole of its income from transactions both with members and others (including entrance fees and subscriptions) shall be deemed to be receipts from a business, and the body of persons shall be chargeable in respect of the profits therefrom.
+(2) Where a body of persons, whether corporate or unincorporate, carries on a trade or professional association in such circumstances that more than half of its receipts by way of entrance fees and subscriptions from Singapore members are claimed or claimable as allowable deductions for the purposes of section 14 —

+(a) the body of persons shall be deemed to carry on a business;

+(b) the whole of its income from transactions with Singapore members and persons who are not members (including entrance fees and subscriptions) shall be deemed to be receipts from a business; and

+(c) the body of persons shall be chargeable in respect of the profits from the business.

+[Act 7/2007, wef Y/A 2008 & Sub Ys/A:2007-ACT-7]

+[7/2007 wef 13/02/2007]

+(3) For the purposes of subsection (2), “body of persons” includes a company limited by guarantee approved by the Minister or such person as he may appoint, subject to such conditions as he may impose.

+[Act 7/2007, wef Y/A 2008 & Sub Ys/A:2007-ACT-7]

+(4) In this section —

-(3) In this section, “members”, in relation to a body of persons, means those persons who are entitled to vote at a general meeting of the body at which effective control is exercised over its affairs.
+“members”, in relation to a body of persons, means those persons who are entitled to vote at a general meeting of the body at which effective control is exercised over its affairs;

+“Singapore members” means members that are ––

+(a) persons, other than companies, resident in Singapore;

+(b) companies incorporated in Singapore (excluding branches or offices located outside Singapore); or

+(c) in the case of companies incorporated outside Singapore, the branches or offices of the companies located within Singapore.

+[Act 7/2007, wef Y/A 2008 & Sub Ys/A:2007-ACT-7]

 ### Sources of income
 Trading operations carried on partly in Singapore